codatio/codat-docs/docs/assess/reports/enhanced-financials-revised/categorize-accounts.md

 ![An image of the Assess portal view and the categorization button](/img/assess/acct-categorization-v3-1.png)

 2. On the **Account Categorization** page, use the **Categories version** selector to choose version 3.
-This version represents the revised account categorization that Codat created for the eCommerce lending use case.
+This version represents the latest account categorization.

    Here, you can view the categories automatically proposed for various accounts.